Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Carmen547/README.md

 2. MoldStud, Importance of  version control in software development, https://moldstud.com/articles/p-importance-of-version-control-in-software-development, Accessed on 8 June 2024

 Software Project Management: Software project management is the process of planning scheduling resource allocation execution tracking and delivery of software and web projects it involves managing the entire lifecycle of a software project from planning to delivery ensuring that the project is completed on time within budget and meets the desired quality standards.
+REF:Geeks for geeks, Software Project Management (SPM) – Software Engineering, https://www.geeksforgeeks.org/software-engineering-software-project-management-spm/, Accessed on 8 June 2024

 Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?
 The role of a software project manager is crucial in ensuring the successful completion of software projects they are responsible for overseeing the entire software development lifecycle from planning and execution to monitoring and control.
 Key responsibilities of a software project manager, include project planning defining the project scope objectives, and deliverables creating a detailed project plan and allocating resources effectively team management assembling and leading a team of software developers.

 Ensuring clear communication collaboration and motivation risk management identifying potential risks analyzing their impact and implementing mitigation strategies to minimize their effect on the project.
 Stakeholder management communicates with client management and team members to ensure everyone is aligned with project goals and expectations change.
 Management adapting to changes in requirements or priorities and ensuring that the project remains on track despite these changes.
 Quality assurance ensures that the software meets the required quality standards and that testing is conducted at various stages of development.
 Process budget and schedule management monitoring and controlling project costs and ensuring that the project is completed within the allocated budget and timeline.
 Challenges faced by software project managers scope creep and dealing with changing or expanding requirements which can lead to delays and budget overruns.
 Team dynamics managing team conflicts ensuring effective collaboration and keeping team members motivated and engaged in communication, effectively communicating with stakeholders clients, and team members and ensuring that everyone is on the same page.